 The simple answer is, no.

 Compression garments, specifically socks or stockings, are generally safe.
-In fact, it’s an easy, non-invasive way to reduce risk of developing varicose veins and lowering your risk of blood clots.
+It’s an easy, non-invasive way to reduce risk of developing varicose veins and lowering your risk of blood clots.

 That said, there are a few guidelines that pregnant women should keep in mind.
 Take a look at some of the frequently asked questions women have about wearing compression sleeves during pregnancy.